haloreach252/dev-task-manager/notes/homepage_improvements.md

 ### **🔹 Hero Section (Above the Fold)**

 -   **Catchy Headline**:
-    -   _"Dev Task Management, Done Right."_
+    -   _"Miniverse Project Management, Done Right."_
     -   _"Flexible, Powerful, and Built for Developers."_
     -   _"Manage Your Development Like a Pro."_
 -   **Subheadline (Short description)**: